Skip to Content

 Both of these drugs have been approved for refractory anemia, RARS (if accompanied by neutropenia, or thrombocytopenia, or requiring transfusions), refractory anemia with excess blasts, and refractory anemia with excess blasts in transformation, though the highest response rates and levels of evidence have been generated in trials in which patients with higher-risk MDS (IPSS risk groups of intermediate-2 or high) have been treated.
 In lower-risk patients, response rates appear similar to those in higher-risk patients, although the survival benefit is unknown.
 The use of these drugs in low-risk patients may preclude their subsequent use upon disease progression.

-Combinations of azacitidine with lenalidomide and vorinostat are currently being compared with single-agent azacitidine in a national randomized phase II trial (S1117 [NCT01522976]).
+Combinations of azacitidine with lenalidomide and vorinostat were compared with single-agent azacitidine in a national randomized phase II trial (S1117 [NCT01522976]).

 AML induction-type chemotherapy

 Induction chemotherapy typically used to treat AML may be used to treat patients with higher-risk MDS with excess blasts.
 Low-dose cytarabine has benefitted some patients; however, this treatment was associated with a higher infection rate when compared with observation in a randomized trial.
 No difference in time to progression or OS was observed for patients treated with low-dose cytarabine or supportive care.